 Letter 700: An affliction has taken up residence in my head.

-[To Parthenius:] If I were free to travel, I would have come to you myself in the great city -- for the god permits it to be called that.
-But since I am held fast by constraints you know about, I stay where I am, trusting that I will receive an oracle, so long as my brother makes the offering on my behalf and you join him in prayer.
+If I were free to travel, I would myself have come to you all in the great city, for the god grants that it be called so; but since I am held fast by the constraints which you know, I remain where I am, yet I trust that I shall obtain the oracle, since my brother pours libations on our behalf and you join in prayer.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.